alexpaul/Objective-C-Primer/README.md

 ## Next Steps

-Now that you have some Objective-C language specifics take a look at the Networking sample project in this repo.
-It uses NSURLSession to query the Apple Search API for Podcasts.
+Now that you have some Objective-C language fundamentals covered take a look at the Networking sample Xcode project in this repo.
+It uses NSURLSession along with NSJSONSerialization to query the Apple Search API for Podcasts.
 [Project Link](https://github.com/alexpaul/Objective-C-Primer/tree/master/NetworkAPIExample)

 ## Reading Resources